anonymousbitcoin/anon/README.md

 **Anonymous Bitcoin v1.0.12-1**

-P2P Port: 7933

-RPC Port: 7932

-Anonymous Bitcoin is a fork of Zclassic, merging in a snapshotted UTXO set of Bitcoin.
+Anonymous Bitcoin is a dual-fork-merge of the Official Bitcoin and Zclassic Blockchains.
+We have snapshotted both blockchains, and seeded the UTXO's into the ANON blockchain.

 Build
 -----------------